 - Property crime rate per 100,000 residents.
 Data comes from the FBI’s Uniform Crime Reporting Database for 2017.
 Data for Boise, Idaho; Carson City, Nevada; Jackson, Mississippi; Lincoln, Nebraska; Raleigh, North Carolina and Richmond, Virginia came from neighborhoodscout.com

 First, we ranked each city in each metric.
-From there, we found each city’s average ranking.
-To do this, we ranked all but two metrics equally.
-The metric of violent crime received a 0.7 weight and the metric of property crime received a 0.3 weight.
+From there, we found each city’s average ranking, giving an equal weighting to all five metrics.
 We used each city’s average ranking to create our final score.
 The city with the best average ranking received a score of 100 while the city with the worst average ranking received a score of 0.

 Tips For Getting the Most From Your Money

 - Expert advice for your next step.
 No matter where you’re looking to make your next move, a financial advisor can help you get the most out of your finances.
 Finding the right financial advisor that fits your needs doesn’t have to be hard, though.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.